There’s no denying the unbreakable bond between the body and mind. And yet, many people overlook this connection when it comes to their emotions.

-Spleen, stomach, pancreas – anxiety, trust
+Spleen, stomach, pancreas: Anxiety, trust

-The “gut feeling” that many people believe in is very real.
+The ‘gut feeling’ that many people believe in is very real.
 There’s a strong connection between your gut and brain, so it comes as no surprise that it’s affected by strong emotions.

 Anxiety is felt in the spleen, stomach, and pancreas.
 Excessive worry can trigger many digestive issues and negatively impact your overall quality of life.

+People with emotional disturbances are more prone to constipation, spastic colon, and irritable bowel syndrome.
 But on the flip side, many positive emotions are felt in these organs, including trust, openness, and vulnerability.